Pierre Pflimlin: Subsequent public offices

 Pflimlin was Minister of State until 1959.
 As Minister of Cooperation in 1962, he resigned with the other MRP ministers in order to protest against the euro-scepticism of de Gaulle.

 Pflimlin served as the first Catholic mayor of Strasbourg from 1959 to 1983.

 He also was the President of the Parliamentary Assembly of the Council of Europe from 1963 to 1966 and President of the European Parliament from 1984 to 1987.

-Honors
+Honours

 The Pierre Pflimlin bridge over the Rhine south of Strasbourg, connecting France to Germany, is named after him and was opened in 2002.